kissplugins/KISS-woo-order-monitoring-alerts/CHECKLIST.md

 ---

-**Status**: ⚠️ **NOT READY FOR PRODUCTION**
+**Status**: ✅ **READY FOR PRODUCTION** (Priority 1 Complete)

-The plugin has solid core functionality but needs critical fixes and missing files before deployment.
+The plugin now has solid core functionality with all critical issues resolved.
+Priority 1 items are complete - the plugin is production-ready.
+Priority 2+ items are enhancements for future releases.